mfolker/S3-Mongo-Backup-Tool/README.md

 ## 1.1.
 On going tasks

-- Install AWS CLI
-- S3 bucket template
 - deploy scripts
+  - Get a bucket creating and deleting
+- Work out how to
 - python for getting files
 - download and restore script
 - Billing alarms